-Farm laborer guilty in 2018 stabbing death of Iowa runner
+Farm laborer convicted in 2018 stabbing death of Iowa runner

 The verdict came after a two-week trial at the Scott County Courthouse in Davenport, in a case that fueled public anger against illegal immigration and concerns about random violence against women.
 The jury, which included nine white members and three of Hispanic, Latino or Spanish descent, deliberated for seven hours on Thursday and Friday.

+“We can tell you that getting to know Cristhian Bahena, we are very surprised that he would be the kind of person that would commit a crime like this,” Chad Frese said.
+“He is nothing but a soft-spoken, respectful, kind person.”

+They said they would renew their arguments that Bahena Rivera’s statements to police were coerced and should be suppressed, along with the discovery of Tibbetts’ body that followed.

 Tibbetts, who ran track and cross country in high school, never returned home after going for a routine run in her hometown of Brooklyn, Iowa on the evening of July 18, 2018.
-She was reported missing the next day after she didn’t show up for her summer job at a daycare.
+She was reported missing the next day after she didn’t show up for her summer job at a daycare, where she was working after completing her freshman year.
+Tibbetts had hoped to one day become a child psychologist.

 Her disappearance from the town of 1,700 was immediately deemed suspicious, and local, state and federal agencies joined hundreds of volunteers in a highly publicized search for her.